iamalreadynoob/wolta-docs/docs/source/otherstuff.rst

 .. image:: pics/aizen.gif

-If you want to have contact with me, you can find me on `linkedin <www.linkedin.com/in/sadık-efe-kartav>`_.
+If you want to have contact with me, you can find me on `linkedin <www.linkedin.com/in/sadık-efe-kartav>`_ and `twitter <https://x.com/sadothedev>`_.
 Or just mail me: sadikefe69@gmail.com

 Why Wolta name?
 ________________